COVID-19 pandemic in Italy: Society

 Subsequent to the imposing of the national lockdown, there were protests in some Italian prisons, with fourteen deaths among Modena, Bologna and Foggia's penitentiary.

 With all of Italy ordered to remain indoors, Italians took to their balconies to sing together, play music, and applaud the country's health care providers.
 Some of the demonstrations were spontaneous, others were organised by social media and radio.
 On 13 March at 6 pm, Italians throughout the country joined to sing the national anthem.
 At noon on 14 March, they stood on their balconies clapping to salute the nation's health care workers.
 A video of opera singer Maurizio Marchini performing the aria "Nessun dorma" from his balcony in Florence went viral.

 During the lockdown, thousands of young Italian left urban areas for rural villages, bringing a reverse trend of young people moving from rural areas to urban centers.

 Some Italians have adapted the local custom of paying in advance at a café for a customer who can't afford it ("suspended coffee") by paying extra at grocery stores.
 Shops may double the amount and donate non-perishable foods to local aid groups like the Community of Sant'Egidio.

 Riots erupted on 23 October 2020 at night in Naples as people took to the street following the imposition of a curfew to reduce the spread of coronavirus.
 This came after Vincenzo De Luca, President of the Campania region, said that he was considering imposing a total lockdown, closing schools, businesses and leaving only essential services open, to prevent further spread of the virus.
 They were the first such demonstrations in Italy since the start of its COVID-19 outbreak eight months ago.

+The podcast Sulla razza (About Race) by Nadeesha Uyangoda has been described as part of a cohort of podcasts discussing race that emerged in Italy as a result of the COVID-19 pandemic reducing opportunities for social interaction.

 Education

-After the first outbreak in Lombardy and Veneto, the regional governments of Emilia-Romagna, Friuli Venezia Giulia, Liguria, Lombardy, Piedmont, Trentino, and Veneto closed all schools and universities from 23 February to 1 March.
+After the first outbreak in Lombardy and Veneto, the regional governments of Emilia-Romagna, Friuli-Venezia Giulia, Liguria, Lombardy, Piedmont, Trentino, and Veneto closed all schools and universities from 23 February to 1 March.
 The suspension was later extended, with the agreement of the national government, up to 8 March in Emilia-Romagna, Lombardy, and Veneto.

 On 4 March, the government announced the closure of all schools and colleges until 15 March.

 With the enactment of the lockdown of Lombardy and 14 more northern provinces on 8 March, the re-opening of schools in these areas was delayed to 3 April.
 On 9 March, the government extended the lockdown to the national territory, closing all schools and universities until 3 April.

 Schools eventually stayed closed until the end of the academic year.
 Their safe reopening was organised by the Ministry of Education together with the Ministry of Health, and was scheduled on 14 September 2020.
 However some regional governments opted for delaying the reopening.